ph1ll1ps/ph1ll1ps.github.io/content/post/msr2019/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Researchers build nanoscale distributed DNA computing systems from artificial protocells"
 subtitle: "For DNA devices to work, they have to stay intact.
-Researchers have devised a method to encapsulate the molecules inside protocells, not only protecting them from enzyme degradation but also improving their processing speed and functionality. - <a href = https://www.microsoft.com/en-us/research/blog/researchers-build-nanoscale-distributed-dna-computing-systems-from-artificial-protocells/>Microsoft Research Blog</a>"
+Researchers have devised a method to encapsulate the molecules inside protocells, not only protecting them from enzyme degradation but also improving their processing speed and functionality. - <a href = https://www.microsoft.com/en-us/research/blog/researchers-build-nanoscale-distributed-dna-computing-systems-from-artificial-protocells/>Microsoft Research</a>"
-summary: "For DNA devices to work, they have to stay intact.
-Researchers have devised a method to encapsulate the molecules inside protocells, not only protecting them from enzyme degradation but also improving their processing speed and functionality. <br> <b>Microsoft Research Blog</b>"
+summary: "I led a computational team using our Visual DSD language to help develop communicating DNA circuits encapsulated in synthetic protocells. <br> <b>Microsoft Research</b>"
 authors: []

 tags: []